abbbi/abbbi.github.io/_posts/2022-01-27-qmpbackup-blog.md

 The workflow for this is a little bit different from the approach i have taken with [virtnbdbackup](https://github.com/abbbi/virtnbdbackup).

-While with libvirt managed virtual machines, the libvirt api provides all necessary API calls to create backups, a running qemu process only gives the QMP protocol to get things going.
+While with libvirt managed virtual machines, the libvirt API provides all necessary API calls to create backups, a running qemu process only provides the QMP protocol socket to get things going.

 **So how does it work**?